carallon/pharos-controller-api/sphinx-src/http-api/user.rst

 ``DELETE /api/user``

-Update a user account with a new password and/or access groups.
+Delete a user account.
 The payload is a JSON object with the following attributes:

 .. list-table::
    :widths: 4 3 10 5